macarthur-lab/igv_utils/igv_server/README.md

       ```
    *NOTE:* both the data and .bai or .tbi index files should be added to igv_server_dir

-   *WARNING:* If you add or symlink to deeply-nested directories in igv_server_dir/,
+   *WARNING:* symlinking to directories rather than individual files also works, but if you add or symlink a deeply-nested directory,
-   File > Load from Server... may be slow to come up because the script will be going through all the subdirectories
-   and checking for new files to show.
+   **File > Load from Server...** may be slow to come up in IGV because the script will need to go through the deeply-nested subdirectories to check for new files to show.

 **On your laptop:**
 4. download/run IGV from https://software.broadinstitute.org/software/igv/download